Best breakfasts to keep you full and firing on all cylinders until lunchtime

 This is a super-fast breakfast at its best – made in under 5 minutes.
 Dietitian Eliza Baird simply starts with her favourite wholegrain cereal and loads it with a tasty combination of toppings to take nutrients to the next level.

-“Wholegrains have a lot to brag about,” said Eliza.
+“Wholegrains have a lot to brag about,” said Eliza Baird APD.
 “As well as helping to keep you feeling full and energized, research shows wholegrains can protect against heart disease, diabetes, and some cancers.
 They can also help to keep your weight in check.

 “I then add yoghurt for the protein, walnuts and pumpkin seeds for omega -3 fatty acids, and berries for the sweetness and antioxidants.
 It’s a mix that good for satiety, gut health and your brain, too.”

 Tip: Choose whatever fruit is in season and cheap.
-Frozen berries are a tasty nutritious option too.
+Or frozen berries are a tasty nutritious option too.

 Why you’ll love it: winner with everyone.